osu-cascades/dio-controllers/README.md

 $ sudo apt-get install python-serial
 $ sudo apt-get install python-rpi.gpio
 ```
-These commands may take a little time, this would be a good point to get up and get some coffee :coffee:
+These commands may take a little time, time for something a little stronger. :beer:

 By default the serial port on the RP3 is disabled so you will need to manually enable it.
 To do so run the following commands:
 ```